Glyphosate Lawsuit | 2025 Latest Updates

 Latest Glyphosate Lawsuit Updates

-• May 15, 2019 – Bayer suffered another catastrophic financial hit Monday, the hardest yet involving litigation alleging that its newly adopted Roundup Campaign Herbicide weed killer increases the risk for non-Hodgkin lymphoma and other types of cancer.
-A jury in the same San Francisco court that served as a venue for the previous three roundup trials delivered the bad news, a $2 billion (with a B) fine, the third massive defeat for Bayer in a row.
+• May 14, 2019 – Bayer suffered another catastrophic financial hit Monday, the hardest yet involving litigation alleging that its newly adopted Roundup Campaign Herbicide weed killer increases the risk for non-Hodgkin lymphoma and other types of cancer.
+A jury in the same San Francisco court that served as a venue for the previous three roundup trials delivered the bad news, a $2 billion fine, the third massive defeat for Bayer in a row [4].

-• April 1, 2019 – Monsanto has been ordered to pay an $80 million settlement to a San Francisco man who claims that his development of non-Hodgkin lymphoma was the result of his use of Roundup weed killer, in a rare split trial which could influence the outcome of thousands more cases.
+• March 27, 2019 – Monsanto has been ordered to pay an $80 million settlement to a San Francisco man who claims that his development of non-Hodgkin lymphoma was the result of his use of Roundup weed killer, in a rare split trial which could influence the outcome of thousands more cases [6].

-• March 4, 2019 – The prosecution in a Roundup cancer lawsuit currently underway in California will be allowed to use a 1999 internal document from the Monsanto Company which concluded that glyphosate can cause genetic damage to human cells.
-U.S. District Judge Vince Chhabria said Monsanto’s attorneys “opened the door” to allow the report by arguing that glyphosate is not genotoxic — meaning that it can’t cause genetic damage to human cells.
+• March 4, 2019 – In a Roundup cancer lawsuit in California, the prosecution can use a 1999 internal Monsanto document that concluded glyphosate can cause genetic damage to human cells.
+U.S. District Judge Vince Chhabria ruled this, stating Monsanto’s attorneys “opened the door” by arguing glyphosate is not genotoxic [7].

 FDA Reports and Statistics